jpontdia/common-documentation/exchange-docs/Build environment.md

 ### In a user-specific settings folder:

-In this case, it is a user settings.xml file that is relevant only for a specific user’s Maven installation.
+This is the prefered way of configuration because many tools including Anypoint Studio looks into this location.
+It is a user settings.xml file that is relevant only for a specific user’s Maven installation.
 The default location is the .m2 directory in the user’s home directory:

 /home/joe/.m2/settings.xml